Orientation and Student Success Skills

 Variations in Health II

-This course will increase the learners understanding of pathophysiology as it relates to the ageing process and selected chronic illness.
+This course will increase the student’s understanding of pathophysiology as it relates to the ageing process and selected chronic illness.
 The main focus of this course is on the care of the older adult experiencing a health challenge.
 Cultural diversity in healing practices will be explored as well as evidence informed research and practice.

 Integrated Nursing Practice II

 This practical course builds on the foundation of Level One and emphasizes the development of clinical decision making, nursing assessments, and interventions to promote the health of older adults.
-Classroom, laboratory, simulation, and other practice experiences will help learners to integrate theory from Level One and Level Two courses to provide safe, competent, and ethical nursing care with older adults.
+Classroom, laboratory, simulation, and other practice experiences will help students to integrate theory from Level One and Level Two courses to provide safe, competent, and ethical nursing care with older adults.

 Consolidated Practice Experience II